magneticio/vamp.io/content/about/contact.md

 ## Vamp Enterprise 1.0
-Vamp [Enterprise 1.0](/product/enterprise-edition/) with features specifically tuned to enterprise usage.
+Vamp [Enterprise 1.0](/product/enterprise-edition/) can be licensed and includes features specifically tuned to enterprise usage.
 Contact us to get more information.

 ##  Support
 Check our [support](/support/) page for SLA's and other forms of support.